 If you have any doubt about whether or not the settlement offer from the insurance company is fair, schedule a consultation with a motorcycle accident lawyer.
 They can look at the details of your accident and let you know if the offer is actually a good one or not.

-Thankfully, most lawyers who work on motorcycle accident cases do not charge a fee unless they win you money—and the consultation is generally free.
+Thankfully, most lawyers who work on motorcycle accident cases do not charge a fee unless they win you money – and the consultation is generally free.
 So, you can discuss the details during a free consultation without worrying about any upfront costs.

 Your Motorcycle Accident Claim Was Denied

 If the insurance company straight out denies your claim, contact a lawyer.
-They can determine why the claim was denied and see if it was actually justified.
+They can determine why the claim was denied and see if it was justified.

-More Than One Party Might Be at Fault
+More than One Party Might Be at Fault

 You’ll want help from a lawyer if more than one person might be at fault for the accident.
 The same goes for situations where you are worried you might be partially at fault for the crash.
-Even if you did contribute to some of the accident, you might still have compensation options.
+Even if you did contribute to the accident, you might still have compensation options.

 You Have Questions About Your Claim